laurascocco/amazon-laptop-scrpaing/README.md

 # amazon-laptop-scrpaing

-Developed a data scraping project to collect detailed information on laptop products from Amazon.
+I developed a data scraping project to collect detailed information on laptop products from Amazon.
+This included extracting product names, prices, specifications, and number of customer reviews to analyze market trends and consumer preferences.